 Access to the court’s records is also available via the Internet through PACER, a web-based system that provides access to electronic federal case dockets and filings at the per-page fee established by the Judicial Conference of the United States.

-You may submit a written request for the clerk’s office to search our records for a name or case by completing a Request for Services form available on our website.
+You may submit a written request for the clerk’s office to search our records for a name or case by completing a Copy and Service Request form available on our website.
 The clerk’s office is required to charge a fee for each name or case searched.